The Vault… Old Friends 4 Sale (1999)

 Girl 6 OST (1996)

-Starts off with a Paisley Park (or is it Raspberry beret?) lead-in and then you’re led on a pavonine tour through a phone-sex call centre permeated with ringing phones, unmoored sax and breathy film samples from the Spike Lee film of the same name.
+This Spike Lee tie-in starts with a Paisley Park (or is it Raspberry beret?) lead-in and then we’re led on a pavonine tour through a phone-sex call centre permeated with ringing phones, unmoored sax and breathy samples from the movie of the same name.
 Prince wrote the lyrics but not the music (credited to Tommy Barbarella) and it’s a soothing, smooth ride with a welcome cameo from a “SHUT UP ALREADY!
 DAMN!”, although the sample cuts out too late, leaving in a fraction of the first bar of Housequake.
 But then there’s no true beauty without some slight imperfection.
 It’s Marilyn’s mole.
 Brad’s chipped tooth.
 Catherine Zeta Jone’s tracheotomy scar.
 It’s the sound of the Great Spirit entering the Navajo rug as Persian weavers and Amish quilt-makers bow down before the infallibility of Allah and God.

 Art Official Age (2014)